FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V6.md

 <li>Optionally copy the stack trace to the clipboard in case of an exception.
 Available in the released executables, If you compile from source code the Project-JEDI/JCL is required.</li>
 <li>Better support for international characters.
 All internal code now uses Unicode (UTF16), to interface with Exiftool UTF8.</li>
 <li>Enhanced Log Window.
 The last 10 commands are shown, with their respective output and error.
 Option to replay the command in PowerShell/Cmd prompt.</li>
 <li>The external programs Jhead.exe and Jpegtran.exe are no longer needed.
 Rotation, and cropping, are handled in Delphi native code.
 With a modified library called NativeJpg by SimDesign B.V.
-(I tried contacting SimDesign to verify the Licence requirements, but was unable to.)</li>
+(I tried contacting SimDesign to verify the License requirements, but was unable to.)</li>
 <li>Exporting and Importing previews has been revised, and offer greater flexibility.</li>
 <li>GeoCoding has been enhanced.
 You can now choose from 2 providers (https://overpass-api.de and https://geocode.maps.co) and lookup City, Province and Country from GPS coordinates AKA reverse GeoCoding.</li>
 <li>Option added to show folders in the FileList panel.</li>